twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/advanced/install-packages-declaratively.md

 declarative package installation with a combination of a `.chezmoidata` file and a `run_onchange_` script.

-The following example uses [homebrew](https://brew.sh) on macOS, but should be adaptable to other operating systems and package managers.
+The following example uses [homebrew][homebrew] on macOS, but should be adaptable to other operating systems and package managers.

 First, create `.chezmoidata/packages.yaml` declaring the packages that you want